rowzey1/Attendance-tracker/README.md

 # Student Attendance Tracker

-A web application for tracking student attendance using a simple thumbs up/down system.
+A full stack web application that allows users to track student attendance using a simple thumbs up/down system.

 ## Description